dayanacavalcante/Obesity-Estimate/README.md

 1. _Centroids-based clustering: K-Means_

 In this step of the project, the groups formed by frequency of physical activity ("FAF") and level of body mass index ("NObeyesdad") columns of the data set were analysed.
-Before applying the _KMeans_ algorithm it was necessary to standardize the data using the _StandardScaler_ method.

 ##### _Elbow Method_